 Graduates of automobile maintenance technology programs will be prepared to work in field service, fleet supervision, and technical support, among other options.
 Programs may offer internships to students or assist them with job placement, and some automobile manufacturers may seek out graduates of particular colleges in order to recruit them.
 Viable career options also include these:

 - Front-end mechanic

 Employment Outlook and Salary Info

-In 2015, automotive service technicians and mechanics earned an annual median salary of $37,850, according to the U.S. Bureau of Labor Statistics (BLS).
-During the decade spanning 2014-2024, the BLS projected a 5% job growth for these workers, which was about as fast as the average for all occupations at that time.
+In 2018, automotive service technicians and mechanics earned an annual median salary of $40,710, according to the U.S. Bureau of Labor Statistics (BLS).
+During the decade spanning 2018-2028, the BLS projected a 1% decrease in growth for these workers, which was below the average for all occupations at that time.

 Several automotive technicians carry ASE (Automotive Service Excellence) certification.
 Certification isn't mandatory, but it can be common or expected in heavily populated areas.
 Technicians who are certified could possibly make more money and become more valuable to employers.
 Technicians have to pass an exam, and they must have at least two years of experience in order to become certified.
 Among the eight areas of certification are engine repair, brake systems, electrical systems, and heating and air-conditioning.